award

 How Are Damages Calculated in Personal Injury Cases?

-Damages calculation can vary widely depending on the nature of the case and the extent of the injuries.
-While economic damages are often straightforward, non-economic damages are determined by a variety of factors, such as the severity of the injury, the duration of recovery, and the degree to which the injury impacts daily life.
+Damage calculation can vary widely depending on the nature of the case and the extent of the injuries.
+While economic damages are often straightforward, non-economic damages are determined by factors such as the severity of the injury, the duration of recovery, and the extent to which the injury affects daily life.
 The method used to calculate these damages may include multipliers based on the intensity of pain and suffering.
-For recent trends and statistics on the average awards for non-economic damages, you can check articles on Fox 11 for real-world examples that illustrate how such cases play out in court.

 What Are Punitive Damages?